 What we don’t: A little heavier than the competition.

-A few years ago, Bell replaced its popular Super 3 helmet with the Sixer MIPS.
+Several years ago, Bell replaced its popular Super 3 helmet with the Sixer MIPS.
 We were surprised they changed the name after three successful generations, but the updated lid quickly has developed a similar following.
-Importantly, Bell got the details right with the Sixer: the helmet has a modern, low-profile shape that doesn’t look or feel bulky, the padding along the interior is high-quality, and a total of 26 well-designed vents keep air flowing around your head.
+Importantly, Bell got the details right with the Sixer: The helmet has a modern, low-profile shape that doesn’t look or feel bulky, the padding along the interior is high-quality, and a total of 26 well-designed vents keep air flowing around your head.
 This versatile build means the Sixer MIPS is perfectly capable on anything from quick after-work rides to long, cross-country grinders.

 For riders putting on a lot of miles, especially in the hot summer months, the Sixer has a lot of appeal.
 However, it’s heavier than most alternatives above and includes extras like an action camera mount that many people don’t need.
 We also think the Giro Source is the better all-around deal at $40 less, but stepping up to the Sixer does get you better ventilation and nice touches like a rubberized material at the back to keep goggle straps in place.
 For a simplified version of the Sixer with a step down in venting and features, check out Bell’s 4Forty MIPS for $110.